3-Day Split Training Program

 Program Overview

 This classic 3-day split pairs muscle groups that work synergistically.
 Back exercises engage biceps, chest movements involve triceps, and leg training allows shoulder work without fatigue interference.
-Proven structure used by top athletes for decades.
+A well-established structure used widely in strength and bodybuilding training.

 What Makes It Effective